|

 This device, often found just in front of the keyboard on a laptop computer, drives a pulse in succession on each column and measures coupling to each row.
 By locating the coordinates of peak coupling and interpolating between adjacent rows, the location of a shielding human finger is measured to a fraction of a mm.

+4 Sensing of other variables Capacitive sensors directly sense electrode motion, conductive or dielectric object motion, or the dielectric properties of a local material.
+All other variables must be first converted into one of these.
 As the technology is capable of excellent, stable, low-noise sensing, this indirect method works well.
 As an example, a cube of brass one cm square expands sufficiently with temperature to make a good thermometer, with better than one degree C accuracy.
 An infrared imager has been built which converts IR energy into the displacement of thousands of small (14 mm) bimetallic strips which are read capacitively.

 Figure 13 Equivalent circuit